 - A. All gymnastic/tumbling skills must be properly trained as well as properly executed.
 Safety is paramount.

 - B. Allowable skills include:

 - 1. Cartwheels/Round-Offs

 - 2. Front/Back Walkovers

 - 3. Forward/Backward Rolls

-- Handstand
+- 4. Shoulder Roll

-Backbend

-- 6. Backbend

-- 7. Backhand Springs

-- 4. Shoulder Roll - C. The allowable gymnastics skills above are allowed but not required. - D. Due to safety reasons no skills other than those listed above will be permitted - E. Gymnastic/tumbling skills will be judged as SPECIALTIES under the content and technical categories on score sheets and NOT as DIFFICULTY skills. - F. The hands of the performer must be in full contact with the floor at all times without obstruction by costume or equipment. - G. No Gymnastic/Tumbling Skills maybe done on top of equipment/prop. - H. No Gymnastic/Tumbling Skills maybe used as a dismount from any equipment/prop. - I. For teams: If a team performs the same gymnastic move at the same time it will count as ONE gymnastic move.
+- 5. Handstand - 6.
+Backbend - 7.
+Backhand Springs - C. The allowable gymnastics skills above are allowed but not required. - D. Due to safety reasons no skills other than those listed above will be permitted - E. Gymnastic/tumbling skills will be judged as SPECIALTIES under the content and technical categories on score sheets and NOT as DIFFICULTY skills. - F. The hand(s) of the performer must be in full contact with the floor at all times without obstruction by costume or equipment.
+The allowable skills can be done with one or more hand(s). - G. No Gymnastic/Tumbling Skills maybe done on top of equipment/prop. - H. No Gymnastic/Tumbling Skills maybe used as a dismount from any equipment/prop. - I. For teams: If a team performs the same gymnastic move at the same time it will count as ONE gymnastic move.